 I have a theory about why this confusion exists, and why it will continue to exist.
 But before we go there, let’s look at what the Scrum Community has done to address this seemingly bewildering role in the Scrum Framework.

 Scrum co-creator Ken Schwaber has published two books on Scrum.
-His 2001 book, Agile Software Development with Scrum and his follow-up 2009 book, Agile Project Management with Scrum both described the Scrum Framework and the role of the Scrum Master in the framework.
-Apparently, that did not eliminate the confusion.
+If anyone can describe the role, you would think Ken can do it!
+Schwaber’s 2001 book, Agile Software Development with Scrum and his follow-up 2009 book, Agile Project Management with Scrum both described the Scrum Framework and the role of the Scrum Master in the framework.
+Apparently, those books did not eliminate the confusion.

 Schwaber then partnered with Scrum co-creator Jeff Sutherland to publish the Scrum Guide.
 First published in 2010, The Scrum Guide is the definitive guide to the Scrum Framework.